Guided Flows for Generative Modeling and Decision Making

 \section{Introduction}

 Conditional generative modeling paves the way to numerous machine learning applications such as conditional image generation~\citep{dhariwal2021diffusion,rombach2022high}, text-to-speech synthesis~\citep{wang2023neural,le2023voicebox}, and even solving decision making problems \citep{chen2021decision, janner2021offline, janner2022planning, ajay2022conditional}.
 Models that appear ubiquitously across a variety of application domains are diffusion models \citep{sohl2015deep,ho2020denoising} and flow-based models \citep{song2020score,lipman2022flow,albergo2022building}.
 Majority of this development has been focused around diffusion models, where multiple forms of conditional guidance~\cite{dhariwal2021diffusion,ho2022classifier} have been introduced to place larger emphasis on the conditional information.
-While flow models have been shown to be more efficient alternatives over diffusion models~\citep{lipman2022flow,pooladian2023multisample} in unconditional generation, requiring less compute costs to sample, their behavior in conditional generation tasks has not been explored as much.
+While flow models have been shown to be more efficient alternatives than diffusion models~\citep{lipman2022flow,pooladian2023multisample} in unconditional generation, requiring less computation to sample, their behavior in conditional generation tasks has not been explored as much.
 It also remains unclear whether conditional guidance can be applied to and help the performance of flow-based models.

-In this work, we aim to study the behavior of Flow Matching models for conditional generation, exploring a variety of applications ranging from generative modeling over multiple modalities, to reinforcement learning and planning.
-In particular, we discuss the adoption of classifier-free guidance \citep{ho2022classifier} to the case of Flow Matching models, showing that an analogous modification can be made to the velocity vector fields, including the optimal transport~\citep{lipman2022flow} and cosine scheduling~\citep{albergo2022building} flows used by prior works.
+In this work, we study the behavior of Flow Matching models for conditional generation.
+We introduce \emph{Guided Flows}, an adaptation of classifier-free guidance \citep{ho2022classifier} to Flow Matching models, showing that an analogous modification can be made to the velocity vector fields, including the optimal transport~\citep{lipman2022flow} and cosine scheduling~\citep{albergo2022building} flows used by prior works.

-We experimentally validate Guided Flows in diverse application domains, from image generation, to zero-shot text-to-speech, to offline reinforcement learning, see Table~\ref{tab:x_y_by_application}.
-We show that Guided Flows retain many of the characteristics of regular Flow Matching models, in that they can achieve favorable compute efficiency and performance tradeoffs, while significantly improving the sampling quality of the model.
-Additionally, for offline reinforcement learning (RL) problems, we are the first to test the use of flows to our knowledge.
-In offline RL, there is an additional difficulty in generalizing the plans to out-of-distribution states and target return values.
-Here, we find that guided flows generate reliable execution plans given the current state and a target return values.
+We experimentally validate Guided Flows on a variety of applications, ranging from generative modeling over multiple modalities to offline reinforcement learning (RL), see Table~\ref{tab:x_y_by_application}.
+As we show in Section~\ref{sec:image}, for standard generative tasks including image synthesis and zero-shot text-to-speech generation, Guided Flows significantly improves the sampling quality over unguided counterparts (i.e., sample from the conditional distribution directly), attaining state-of-the-art (SOTA) performance.